npc-engine/npc-engine/docs/inference_engine/running_server.md

 !!! note "NOTE"
     Model API examples can be found in `npc-engine\tests\integration`.
-    If you don't need any specific model functionality just don't add this model to your *models* folder.

 Now lets test npc-engine with this example request from python: